2nd trimester pregnancy: What to expect

 - Urinary tract infections.
 These infections are common during pregnancy.
 Contact your health care provider if you have a strong urge to urinate that can't be delayed, sharp pain when you urinate, urine that is cloudy or has a strong smell or you have a fever or backache.
 Left untreated, urinary tract infections can become severe and result in a kidney infection.

 During the second trimester, you might feel less tired and more up to the challenge of preparing for your baby.
 Check into childbirth classes.
+Some childbirth classes may be available online.
 Find a doctor for your baby.
-Read about breast-feeding.
+Read about breastfeeding.
 If you will work after the baby is born, get familiar with your employer's maternity leave policy and investigate child care options.

 You might worry about labor, delivery or impending parenthood.
 To ease your anxiety, learn as much as you can.
 Focus on making healthy lifestyle choices that will give your baby the best start.